sirupsen/logrus/README.md

 __Note: This repo forked from [sirupsen/logrus](https://github.com/sirupsen/logrus), And add some features as below:__

-- Add [`Caller`](https://github.com/barryz/logrus/pull/1) field for entry to capture  capture where the log call came from and formats it for output.
+- Add [`Caller`](https://github.com/barryz/logrus/pull/1) field for entry to capture where the log call came from and formats it for output.

 - Change import path prefix to `github.com/barryz/logrus...`